 We have the wistful-romantic story that has threaded through our marriage.
 And we have the painful, facing ourselves story that is also threaded through our marriage.
 And we have the best friend story that is definitely one of my favourite parts of our story.

 And all the effort expended into this most valuable commitment has yielded so much good.
-So how could I not end this post by saying to my most consistent retweeter: “Thank you for being my love.
-For walking through this life with me, struggles and joys.
+So how could I not end this post by saying to him: “Thank you for being my love.
+For walking through this life with me, the struggles and the joys.
 I’m gonna love you forever and ever.”
 Amen.